 And on the day it was blowing a hooly, everything had to be weighted down or taped down, the table collapsed once and I made one sale - an £8 chalkboard!
 I took it all into work the next week and made almost £100 for the charities, and didn't have to stand in the rain and wind at 8 months pregnant with SPD and agonising back pain!

 Then maternity leave started and I could get on with the changing bag.
 It's the same pattern I used a while ago as posted on here, except I added stroller straps, a shoulder strap for Dan and laminated some cotton to make it wipeable.
 Quite pleased with it really!

 I didn't have enough of the fabric left to make the travel changing mat, so used some owl oilcloth and white towelling to do so!
 I HATE BIAS BINDING though!
 I just can't seem to grasp how to do it properly and the way I end up doing it is just such a faff!

 However, it came up ok!

+I've also made the curtain for the nursery which is lined with a ready-made blackout curtain - so cute!
 And I think that's it!
 I want to make one more changing mat for keeping downstairs in the lounge and then maybe some storage baskets for bits and bobs to match too.
 But otherwise, everything I need is done!
 Woohoo!